Logo DocMorris

 Our sustainability report

-Our Sustainability Report for 2024 follows the European Union's new Corporate Sustainability Reporting Directive (CSRS) for the first time and is therefore part of the Annual Report.
-DocMorris has carried out a double materiality analysis and reports on the resulting impacts, risks and opportunities.
-The progress and new sustainability targets can be found in the Annual Report from page 40 onwards.
-DocMorris has also prepared a TCFD report for 2024 for the first time, which is also integrated into the Annual Report from page 95 onwards.
+Our 2025 Sustainability Report is based on the European Union’s Corporate Sustainability Reporting Standard (CSRS) and is therefore included in the Annual Report.
+You can find details on our progress and new sustainability goals in the Annual Report starting on page 39.
+DocMorris has also prepared its first TCFD report for 2025, which is included in the Annual Report starting on page 93.

 Read more